cockpit-project/cockpit-project.github.io/_posts/2014-11-13-cockpit-plugin-tutorial.md

 ...
 ```

+You should see `pinger` listed among all the active modules, like the above example.

-If you're logged into Cockpit on this machine, first log out.
-And log in again.
-Make sure to log into Cockpit with your current user name, since you installed the package in your home directory.
-You should now see a new item in the *Tools* menu:
+Log into Cockpit on this machine with your current user name, as the package is installed in your home directory.
+(If you're already logged in to Cockpit with your user account, you can simply reload your browser.)

+You should now see a new item:

 ![Tools menu with pinger](/images/cockpit-tools-pinger.png)